Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Background: Risk-based inspection planning

 \section{Background: Risk-based inspection planning}

 A typical Inspection and Maintenance (I\&M) sequential decision problem under uncertainty is illustrated in Figure \ref{FIG:dectree}.
 The optimal strategy can be theoretically identified by means of a pre-posterior decision analysis \citep{Raiffa1961}.
-A pre-posterior analysis prescribes the observation decisions $e\in E$ and actions $a\in A$ that maximize the total expected utility $U(a,e)= u_{t_0}(e,a,s)_{t_0} + ... + u_{t_N}(e,a,s)_{t_N}\gamma^{t_{N}}$, i.e. the sum over the lifetime $t_N$ of the discounted utilities received at each time step $t$, with $\gamma$ being the discount factor.
+Assuming the costs at different times to be additive independent, the pre-posterior analysis prescribes the observation decisions $e\in E$ and actions $a\in A$ that minimize the total expected cost $C_T(a,e)= C_{t_0}(e,a,s)_{t_0} + ... + C_{t_N}(e,a,s)_{t_N}\gamma^{t_{N}}$, i.e. the sum over the lifetime $t_N$ of the discounted costs received at each time step $t$, with $\gamma$ being the discount factor.
+Note that societal and environmental consequences, specified in monetary units, can also be included within the definition of the total expected cost.

-If the probabilities associated with the random events as well as the utilities are assigned to each branch of the decision tree, then the branch corresponding to the optimal utility $U^*(a,e)$ can be identified.
+If the probabilities associated with the random events, as well as the costs, are assigned to each branch of the decision tree, then the branch corresponding to the optimal cost $C_{T}^*(a,e)$ can be identified.
 This analysis is denoted backwards induction or extensive analysis.
-Alternatively, a normal analysis can also be conducted by identifying the optimal decision rule $h^*_{a,e}$ from all possible decision rules.
-In any case, the exact solution of a pre-posterior analysis very quickly becomes computationally intractable for practical problems because the number of branches increases exponentially with the number of time steps, actions and observations.
+Alternatively, a normal analysis can also be conducted by identifying the optimal decision rule, $h^*_{a,e}$, from all possible decision rules.
+In any case, the exact solution of a pre-posterior analysis very quickly becomes computationally intractable for practical problems because the number of branches increases exponentially with the number of time steps, actions, and observations.